zeric11/EZ-Audio-Effects/README.md

 2. Download the [JUCE](https://juce.com/download/) framework.

-3. Open `EZ-Audio-Effect.jucer` using Projucer.
+3. Open and save `EZ-Audio-Effect.jucer` using Projucer.
     Projucer can be found in `JUCE\extras\Projucer\Builds`.
     Select the build according to your operating system.